deynara/Stardew_Mod_RemixFinder/README.md

 ### If you don't know much about programming or creating a mod: <br>
   It should be simple enough to understand what to do. <br>
 ### If you do know a lot about programming or creating a mod: <br>
-  I'm sorry, I don't know much about programming nor creating a mod.
+  I'm sorry, I don't know much about programming nor creating a mod. <br>
-  Maybe you can clone this repository to make it work?
+  Maybe you can clone this repository to skip a few steps?

 ### Step 0 - Requirements:
   1. install Stardew Valley